- Latin America

 If you don't have any expenses back home, you could probably live comfortably off $35,000 NTD/month.

 What advice would you give someone planning or considering teaching abroad?
 Would you recommend teaching in your country?

 Do it.
 The scariest part happens before you go,; after that, it’s all an adventure.

 And I absolutely recommend Taiwan, but only if it feels right for what you need in a place.
 It was definitely right for me (at least for now).
-If you have any questions about moving to Taiwan, I'm happy to answer them on FB.

 Want to Learn More About Teaching English Abroad?